Asian-Pan-Genome/APGp1-Haplotype-Popgen/README.md

 Main contents:

-* 1. variants and phasing comparison
+* variants and phasing comparison
-* 2. recombination landscape and PRDM9 genotyping
+* recombination landscape and PRDM9 genotyping
-* 3. ARG reconstruction and selection scan
+* ARG reconstruction and selection scan
-* 4. LD and recombination feature in genomic complex regions
+* LD, recombination feature, and selection in genomic complex regions
-* 5. pangenome-based genotyping for short-read data
+* pangenome-based genotyping for short-read data

 ---